ceph/ceph/doc/glossary.rst

                 Another name for :term:`Dashboard`.

 	Dashboard Plugin
-	filestore
-                A back end for OSD daemons, where a Journal is needed and files are written to the filesystem.

         FQDN
                 **F**\ully **Q**\ualified **D**\omain **N**\ame.
 A domain name
                 that is applied to a node in a network and that specifies the